-Impacts on Outstandingly Remarkable Values: The impacts associated with physical treatment would be the same as alternative A only expanded to include additional sites in Dusy, Rambaud, Barrett, Amphitheater, Horseshoe, Slide and Swamp, which are upstream from the Middle Fork of the Kings River; Sixty Lake, Brewer, Vidette and Upper Bubbs Basins, which are upstream from the South Fork of the Kings River; and Upper Kern, Milestone, East Wright, Laurel and Crytes, which are upstream from the North Fork of the Kern River.
-All of these treatment sites are outside the designated portions of these wild and scenic rivers.
+Impacts on Outstandingly Remarkable Values: The impacts associated with physical treatment would be the same as alternative A only expanded to include additional sites in Dusy, Rambaud, Barrett, Horseshoe, Slide Creek for the Middle Fork of the Kings River; Sixty Lake and Upper Bubbs Basins for the South Fork of the Kings River; and Upper Kern, East Wright, Milestone Basin, Laurel Creek, and Crytes Basin within the watershed of the North Fork of the Kern River.
 In addition, this alternative involves the proposed use of piscicides in selected treatment sites.
 All of the sites proposed for piscicide use, except one, are far from designated wild and scenic rivers or river segments.
 The site in Upper Kern basin is proposed for piscicide treatment and is near the headwaters of the North Fork of the Kern River, which is designated as Wild under the WSRA.
 The furthest downstream points in the two streams proposed for piscicide treatment are approximately 650 ft and 820 ft (200 m and 250 m) upstream of the wild and scenic river boundary.

-The treatment with piscicides could result in short-term adverse effects to the recreation, fish and wildlife ORV.
-However, because the furthest downstream treatment site is 650 ft (200 m) upstream of the wild and scenic river boundary, these effects are unlikely to occur.
+The treatment with piscicides could result in short-term adverse effects to the river's outstandingly remarkable values of recreation, fish and wildlife.
+Because the furthest downstream treatment site is 650 ft (198 m) upstream of the wild and scenic river boundary, these effects are highly unlikely to occur.
 Yearly treatments would involve less than 3 miles (4.8 km) of stream and generally no more than three lakes.
 Some years there may be no piscicide treatments in this area.
-Piscicides would cause mortality to all gill breathing organisms in the treatment site, which would have major adverse effects to the fish and gill-breathing wildlife upstream of the designated wild and scenic river segment.
-However, this effect would be short-term as native wildlife populations are expected to recover, based on similar work at other areas (see Restoration Plan/FEIS for citations).
+Piscicides would cause mortality to all gill breathing organisms in the treatment site, which would have major adverse effects to the fish and gill-breathing wildlife.
+However, this effect would be short-term as populations are expected to recover, based on similar work at other areas (See DEIS for citations).